 3. Go Easy on the Chemicals

-Incorporate plants that attract beneficial insects for pest control.
-See how to get rid of garden pests naturally.
+- Incorporate native plants which attract beneficial insects for pest control.
+See examples.

 4. Mix in “Companion Plants”